The Singing River

 In 1974, The Nature Conservancy and other dedicated conservationists rallied to bring 35,000 acres of the watershed under public protection.
 This "grassroots epic," as E.O.
 Wilson called it, led to a river corridor presently buffered by almost 70,000 acres of public and private conservation lands.

-The Conservancy has remained committed to this river treasure, helping establish the Pascagoula River Basin Alliance in 2001.
-In recent years, with the help of partners, the Conservancy acquired 2,100 acres along the Leaf and Pascagoula Rivers in the George and Greene County region of the Pascagoula River Basin—the chapter’s first land acquisition in more than 10 years.
+TNC has remained committed to this river treasure, helping establish the Pascagoula River Basin Alliance in 2001.
+In recent years, with the help of partners, TNC acquired 2,100 acres along the Leaf and Pascagoula Rivers in the George and Greene County region of the Pascagoula River Basin—the chapter’s first land acquisition in more than 10 years.

 In addition to making a conservation impact across the state, the purchase connected more than 450,000 contiguous acres between the De Soto National Forest and the Pascagoula Wildlife Management Area, now the largest tract of contiguous conserved lands in Mississippi.

 In October 2016, this land was transferred to the Mississippi Forestry Commission for future management and protection.
 The transfer happened approximately 40 years to the month after the Conservancy signed 32,000 acres of pristine bottomland over to the State of Mississippi to establish the Pascagoula River Wildlife Management Area (WMA).
 These two achievements bookend 40 years of conservation milestones in Mississippi and signal a bright future for conservation efforts.